ernestomr87/backend-challenges-to-do/challenges/beginner/api-echo.md

 ### Instructions

-1. **Objective**: Develop a RESTful API that echoes back data sent in a POST request.
+1. **Objective**: Develop a REST API that echoes back data sent in a POST request.

 2. **Environment Setup**: Choose your preferred programming language (e.g., JavaScript, Python, Java, C#) and set up the necessary environment.